lovindata/blog/docs/posts/1/index.md

 }
 ```

-It is important to emphasize that it has no intention to plagiarize or steal the work of the authors.
-We extend our sincere appreciation to the researchers for their groundbreaking contributions, which have inspired the development of this library.
-Thank you for your dedication to advancing the field of image super-resolution. 🙏
+We extend our heartfelt appreciation to both the researchers and engineers.
+The researchers' groundbreaking contributions have inspired the development of this library, pushing forward image super-resolution.
+Moreover, the engineers' efforts have made the model accessible to basic developers, expanding the reach of this technology. 🙏